desirajusantosh/me/content/en/projects/photography/index.md

 ---
-title: "Photography"
+title: "Pictures"
 weight: 1
 ---

-## Sometimes I take pictures
+## Some moments I've captured

 This project is about the pictures I take.
-Sometimes, they are pictures of cats.